Blaze, shots heard from prison in Iran capital amid protests | Law-Order

 - Iraq

-The official said the ''situation is completely under control'' and that firemen were extinguishing the flames.
-But footage of the blaze continued to circulate online.
+The official said that the ''situation is completely under control'' and that firefighters were extinguishing the flames.
+Later, Tehran prosecutor Ali Salehi said that ''peace'' had returned to the prison and that the unrest was not related to the protests which have swept the country for four weeks.

+Footage of the blaze circulated online.
 Videos showed shots ringing out as plumes of smoke engulfed the sky in Tehran amid the sound of an alarm.

+Witnesses said that police blocked roads and highways to Evin prison and that at least three strong explosions were heard coming from the area.
+Traffic was heavy along major motorways near the prison, which is in the north of the capital, and many people honked to show their solidarity with protests.

+Riot police were seen riding on motorbikes toward the facility, as were ambulances and fire trucks.
+Witnesses reported that the internet was blocked in the area.

 The US-based Centre for Human Rights in Iran reported that an ''armed conflict'' broke out within the prison walls.
 It said shots were first heard in Ward 7 of the prison.
 This account could not immediately be verified.